iot-bus/iot-bus.github.io/docs/source/mozilla-iot-examples/index.rst

         VCC  -> VUSB (VIN is OK if using battery(3.7-42V) but not 3V3 as not high enough) GND  -> GND

-`HC-SR04 Thing <IoT-Bus_HC-SR04_Thing.html>`_
+:ref:`HC-SR04 Thing <mozilla-iot-bus-hcsr04-thing>`
-    This example creates a Thing that exposes the current distance reading or the HC-SR04 ultransonic distance sensor and also displays the distance locally.
+    This example creates a Thing that exposes the current distance reading or the HC-SR04 ultrasonic distance sensor and also displays the distance locally.

     Connect an HC-SR04 Ultrasonic Distance Sensor and run: